Vasil Khamutowski: International career

 Khamutowski was capped several times for Belarus.
 He was part of the team in their qualifying campaigns for the UEFA Euro 2004 and 2008 as well as the 2006 FIFA World Cup, appearing in a total of 10 qualifiers for the three tournaments.

 Managerial career

 On 1 April 2022, Khamutowski signed a contract with Steaua București.
 He will be the goalkeeping coach for the team's Youth Center.

 Political persecution

-On 30 September 2022, while visiting Minsk for meniscus surgery and rehabilitation, Khamutowski was arrested in connection with his particilation in 2020 Belarusian protests.
+On 30 September 2022, while visiting Minsk for meniscus surgery and rehabilitation, Khamutowski was arrested in connection with his participation in 2020 Belarusian protests.
 On 29 December he was given two years of house arrest.
 He was recognezed by Viasna Human Rights Centre as a political prisoner.